News

 The fire authorities of each county carry out three duties under the fire and building control section;

-• Fire prevention is the monitoring and regulatory role relating to inspection and recommendations of existing and proposed buildings, processing fire safety certificates under the building control act.
+Fire prevention is the monitoring and regulatory role relating to inspection and recommendations of existing and proposed buildings, processing fire safety certificates under the building control act.

-Post 1997, each building has a fire safety certificate that shows the relevant fire alarm system category and any other fire or emergency lighting recommendations.
+Post 1997, each building has a fire safety certificate that shows the relevant fire alarm system category and any other fire or emergency lighting recommendations. - Operational Service relates to the fire authority responding quickly and efficiently to fires and other emergencies throughout the county

-• Building Control relates to the processing and reception of commencement notices and maintaining a register of these in compliance with the building control regulations.
+- Building Control relates to the processing and reception of commencement notices and maintaining a register of these in compliance with the building control regulations.
 This section also inspects up to 15% of new works.

 At least 26 residential buildings in Ireland have been served with fire safety notices so far this year in 2017.